 Continuity is important to brand messaging.
 Once the brand strategy is established, it’s important to communicate it to the stakeholders.
 Inaccurate or incomplete information, can not only slow the progress your brand could make on the onset, but offer different messages in the marketplace--which could lead to loss of clients and revenue.

 All involved should be passionate about the brand.
 This passion will produce great work, and never get stagnant.
 If you don’t have a passionate team, well, you don’t have a contagious brand.
 For example, if the designer doesn’t hand off quality work to the developer, the constant revisions could cause delays, and in turn, unhappy clients.

 6. Focusing More On Your Client's Brands Than Your Own

 While it’s important your work provides value for your clients’ brands, it’s just as critical that your agency has a strong brand as well.
 This means focusing on your own work.

 Launching a product internally can offer a firsthand perspective of the pain points clients experience while putting their products to market.
 It’s also a proactive way to show clients your own innovations, and expand your team’s skill set.

 This is a great opportunity to test campaigns, products, messaging and research in different industries.
 What could work for one company’s brand, may not work for another, so it’s nice to have case studies.

 Elevating your agency’s brand with internal projects, will give you credibility with clients.
 It will boost their confidence in your team to strengthen their brand.

 Now that you know which habits can sabotage your brand, you can take the right steps to build a strong brand for your agency.
 Remember, strengthening your brand takes time.
 A set of goals is where you can start, and a defined strategy is your roadmap to a brand that clients feel proud to work with.

 Ready to streamline your branding strategy?
-Develop your own Style Guide today to get started on your journey to a stronger, more profitable brand.
+Develop your own Brand Guidelines today to get started on your journey to a stronger, more profitable brand.